 Why so many want to retire abroad

 If you have read my recent blog “Why people spend on annual holidays rather than save for their retirement” you will know that many people in retirement would like to relax, savour life, and enjoy the fruits of a lifetime of labour.
-Therefore, many must think what better way to do this than retiring overseas?
+Therefore, many people plan to retire abroad… and here’s why!

 More and more retirees are coming to just that conclusion.
 According to an HSBC poll of British retirees, more than 5.4 million, or 38 percent, of retirees said they were actively looking for a retirement home in another country.

 There are many reasons why a retiree may look overseas:

 Why spend your golden years in cold weather?
 Exotic locations like Bali and Thailand offer sun nearly every day, with white sand and blue water nearby.
 Closer to home, Spain, France and Portugal are very popular warm-weather destinations housing over a 1 million retired Brits.

 You’ve worked hard your whole life, so you may want to take the opportunity to slow down in retirement.
 Many retirees want to move to locations that offer a completely different pace than what they’ve been accustomed to.
 City dwellers may want to try a more rural setting, while suburban retirees may want to try life in a major metropolis.

 3) Less expensive property

 Many overseas destinations offer less expensive housing than is found in major European cities.
 In particular, southeast Asia and certain islands in the Bahamas offer homes near the beach at very reasonable prices.

 Many countries offer health care at rates significantly lower those found in many European countries.
 This can be very important to retirees, especially those who are dealing with chronic medical issues.
 Bermuda is a popular choice because health care is virtually free on the island.